 Obama’s acceptance speech was delicately crafted and delivered, simultaneously downplaying the achievement and stressing the importance of peace, while acknowledging the state of warfare.
 It was a text that reflected the delicate nature of the situation.

-Ultimately, Obama himself stated openly that he didn’t felt he deserved the award, but accepted in the spirit of what it could represent.
+Ultimately, Obama himself stated openly that he didn’t feel he deserved the award, but accepted in the spirit of what it could represent.
 Terrill reports that Obama said, “‘…this prize reflects the kind of world that those men and women, and all Americans, want to build—a world that gives life to the promise of our founding documents.'”